UMWEDU/umw-careercenter-sync/_posts/2020-04-28-career-chats-5.md

 And an energy drink and the number for your shrink

-And a phone and a charger
+And random roll of TP

 And a bowl full of chips